-Not as well known in the UK as Key West or Palm Springs, Provincetown on the Massachusetts coast is actually America's premier gay resort, and has more than 60 gay-owned inns and B&Bs and many others with a strong "family" following.
-You can easily get there from the UK by flying into Boston and then it's a short hop by Cape Air to Provincetown, or P-town as it's known.
+Maybe not as well known as Key West or Palm Springs, Provincetown on the Massachusetts coast is actually America's premier gay resort, and has more than 60 gay-owned inns and B&Bs with many others gay-friendly.
+You can easily get there from the UK by flying into Boston and then it's a short hop to P-town as it's known locally.

 In recent years, numerous upmarket properties have opened, many of them exceptionally attractive and well-run, but Provincetown still abounds with affordable gay resorts that retain the feel of the old boarding houses that dominated the town's art colony days of the early 20th century.
-Many rooms in P-town share baths; most places do not have air conditioning (although that's rarely needed), private phones, extensive off-street parking, or substantial cupboard space; and quite a few are without TVs and radios.
+Many rooms in P-town share baths; most places do not have air conditioning (although that's rarely needed), extensive off-street parking, or substantial cupboard space; and quite a few are without TVs, although they may have wi-fi.
 Only a smattering have pools, though several have hot tubs.
-Many places require four- to seven-night minimums in summer, especially around holidays.
+Many places require four-to-seven-night minimums in summer, especially around holidays.

 What follows are detailed recommendations of some exceptional Provincetown lodgings, but keep in mind that this list is a cross-section of properties representing different prices, styles, and locations.
-There are many more outstanding guest houses and resorts to consider, and the Provincetown Business Guild Website and Fodor's Gay Guide to the USA has the details on dozens of others.
+There are many more outstanding guest houses and resorts to consider, and the Provincetown Business Guild Website has the details on dozens of others.

 Bar-hopper's Delight - The Crown and Anchor (mixed gay/straight).
 Completely rebuilt after a fire leveled this historic hotel and entertainment compound in 1998, the Crown and Anchor is much improved in its present incarnation.
 Rooms come in both standard (with pleasant, modern hotel decor) and luxury (with whirlpool baths, fireplaces, and private decks).
 Of course, a big advantage is staying in the heart of the Commercial Street action, with several rollicking bars on-site.